Cshefali/Cyclistic-Capstone-Project/data_cleaning.md

   * rows- one row for each month- Jan, Feb,..so on.
   * values- the cell values contain total missing values for the given [row,column] For e.g.
-    *If in January row, 1st column ride_type contains 0, it implies no missing values in ride_id column of January csv file.
+    * If in January row, 1st column ride_id contains 0, it implies no missing values in ride_id column of January csv file.
     * If in February row, start_station_name contains say, 15600, it implies that in the Feb csv file, there are 15,600 missing values in station_name column.

 #### What's the point in calculating all these missing values in this manner?

+#### Removal of rows/columns with NA values:
+1. Removed all columns with station names and station ids.
+[4 columns]
+2. Removed all rows with no end station latitude and longitude.
+Now the dataset contains no missing values.
+All NA values were removed with minimum data loss.

+#### Other Wrangling steps:
+1. Remove all duplicate rows.
+Function used:
+2. Check whether all values in ride_id column contain 16 characters or not.
+The ones with more or less than 16 will be discarded.
+3. Rounding off latitude and longitude values.
+  * This was a tricky part- rounding-off is not a good option for gps data, as more the decimal places, more accurate is the data.
+Will update this after completing analysis.
+  * Currently, rounded off to 4 decimal places.

+#### After performing all these steps, the data will be ready for analysis.
+Phew!!